radial/docs/docs/topology.md

 containers purpose is to:

 * Manage, store, version, and run the app/code/process
-* Be completely configuration agnostic (mandatory)
-    * what this means is that as a rule, configuration cannot be bundled with the Spoke container.
+* Be completely configuration agnostic (mandatory).
+What this means is that as a rule, configuration cannot be bundled with the Spoke container.
 It must be managed separately and stored in `/config` as mentioned previously in the Hub container for this Wheel.
 * Be build-context agnostic (ideally).
-    * Being build-context agnostic is simply not having to rely on Docker's `ADD` mechanism in the Dockerfile during the build process.
+Being build-context agnostic is simply not having to rely on Docker's `ADD` mechanism in the Dockerfile during the build process.
 The most portable strategy is one where all source code and configuration are stored in some type of version-controled repository that is accessible to the Spoke container from any build location.
 Spoke containers ideally should just need to know that the internet and it's respective Hub container exists for all it's needs.
 However, in small or DIY server clusters this is sometimes a feature that comes later, so the use of `ADD` is still possible in the overall strategy.
 * Also know about any other containers that it needs to act upon if that is it's goal (ie. knowing about a load balancer or database if this is a web server).
   But as far as the logistics of running our Spoke container, every Spoke